guidsen/react-simple-universal/README.md

 # React Simple Universal
 Creating universal apps with Redux and React is too hard.
 I want to make it easier.
-In this document I'll propose an API to create modern universal apps.
+Especially for people that are just starting out with creating Universal React Application.

 _**This library is not production ready yet, only for development.
 Will be production ready soon!**_